youtube/cobalt/src/cobalt/content/fonts/README.md

     }

 ### Package Profiles
-*  'expanded' -- The largest package.
-It includes everything in the 'standard' package, along with 'bold' weight CJK.
-It is recommended that 'local_font_cache_size_in_bytes' be increased to 24MB when using this package to account for the extra memory required by bold CJK.
-This package is ~48.7MB.

-                 Package category values:
-                   'package_named_sans_serif': 4,
-                   'package_named_serif': 3,
-                   'package_named_fcc_fonts': 2,
-                   'package_fallback_lang_non_cjk': 2,
-                   'package_fallback_lang_cjk': 2,
-                   'package_fallback_lang_cjk_low_quality': 0,
-                   'package_fallback_lang_jp': 0,
-                   'package_fallback_emoji': 1,
-                   'package_fallback_symbols': 1,

 *  'standard' -- The default package.
 It includes all sans-serif, serif, and FCC fonts, non-CJK fallback fonts in both 'normal' and 'bold' weights, and 'normal' weight CJK ('bold' weight CJK is